 The Elementary Battle of the Books program is to encourage reading by all students at the elementary school level.
 Students, regardless of ability, are exposed to quality literature representing a variety of literary styles and viewpoints by prominent authors in the area of young adult literature.
 The game format creates interest and excitement in reading.
 Through the fun and excitement of the competition, students improve reading skills, mature in their choices of reading materials, and acquire a broader knowledge base.
 Even during the height of the competition, students and coaches should remember that the goal is to READ, not necessarily to win!

-Beta Club Advisor: Joni Wiggins
+Beta Club Advisor: James Autry

 The Beta Club promote the ideals of academic achievement, character, service, and leadership among elementary and secondary school students.
 Students were invited based upon teacher recommendation, grade point average, and positive character traits.

-Safety Patrol Advisor: Veronica Cummings
+Safety Patrol Advisor: Denise Countryman

 Safety Patrol develops leadership skills for our students.
 Membership is open to all rising Fifth Graders.
-Students complete an application process that includes teacher recommendation, review of grade point average, and a written essay.
+Students complete an application process that includes teacher recommendation, review of the grade point average, and a written essay.
 Patrol members are rotated between semesters.
 Patrol duties include: knowing and enforcing school rules and regulations; demonstrating respect to administrators, and teachers.
 In the Fall, Patrol members will nominate and elect a Safety Patrol Lead Captain and co-captains.

 Service Club Coach: Ashton Smith